tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 Well done!
 With some config and calling a few hooks, we can now edit all our blog posts with Tina.

 To set up content editing on the rest of the site, we’ll want to configure Tina for the ‘info’ page, along with any other general site metadata.
 Try to implement the same approach in the `info` page component.
-Checkout the [final repo](https://github.com/kendallstrautman/brevifolia-next-tinacms) for reference on how to do this.
+Check out the [final repo](https://github.com/kendallstrautman/brevifolia-next-tinacms) for reference on how to do this.

 **Stay tuned:** in subsequent posts, we’ll cover how to setup this site for static export, implementing global forms, and extracting this Tina config into a single reusable function.